Correct Weight / Growth Rate of the Boxer Dog

 - A lack of developmental growth of the pituitary gland

 - Infection of the gland

 If a Boxer truly has canine dwarfism, would be caused by a health condition known as achondroplasia.
 With achondroplasia, the bones of the dog do not grow to otherwise normal and expected size.
 There is a dysfunction with the fibroblast growth factor receptor gene.

 What are the Signs?

-The difference between a dog who is smaller than breed standard and a Boxer dog who actually has dwarfism, is that not only will the size of the dog be affected, but the proportion of the dog as well.
+The difference between a dog that is smaller than breed standard and a Boxer dog that actually has dwarfism, is that not only will the size of the dog be affected, but the proportion of the dog as well.
 This is rare with the Boxer breed and is more common with breeds including the German shepherds, Basset Hound, Beagles and others.

-A Boxer dog pituitary dwarfism will not grow at the proper rate and proportion.
+A Boxer dog with dwarfism will not grow at the proper rate and proportion.
 The dog will generally be much smaller than the other dogs in its litter.
-There will be noticeable issues with the dog's teeth; they will be slow to develop.
-The dog's fur will also be affect; most Boxer dogs with dwarfism will keep their puppy coats and not shed out into their adult coats.
+He/she will have:

-Because so many of the dog's organs are affected by a lack of growth hormone, normal life spans are usually a bit shorter than with full sized Boxer dogs.
+Because so many of the dog's organs are affected by this, a dog's life span is usually a bit shorter than with full sized Boxer dogs.

 Studies have been done to see if the growth hormone that is give to humans would work with dogs.
 This has had very limited and